nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.5.
 Common Component
-(Jiayi)

 The Common component consists of `KajiLog` and `Messages` as shown in the class diagram below:

 <p align="center">
   <img src="UML/commonClass.png" width="400" alt="Common Class Diagram"/>
-  <br/>Figure <>.
+  <br/>Figure 7.
 Class diagram of Common component
 </p>

 The Common component
 * stores user visible messages.
-* generates a log for Kaji.
+* generates a log for KAJI.

 ##### <a href="#top">Back to Top ^</a>

 --------------------------------------------------------------------------------------------------------------------

 ## 4. Implementation
-This section will describe the significant details of how the features in **Kaji** are being implemented.
+This section will describe the significant details of how the features in **KAJI** are being implemented.

 ### 4.1.
 Admin Features
 This section will elaborate the available features to users at **Admin Level**. <br>